Raptor007/X-Wing-Revival/README.txt

   Engine Glow: Draw engine glow effects.
 Very little performance impact on most GPUs.

+  Debris: Scatter tiny rocks throughout space to help visualize your speed.

+  Sway: Tilt the 3D cockpit to simulate motion.

   Asteroid Level of Detail: Controls how far away asteroids render in higher detail.
     Can be somewhat CPU-heavy and GPU-heavy with many asteroids, especially in VR.
     NOTE: This is even more CPU-heavy when shaders are disabled!